ciscoheat/simplest-sitegen/README.md

 This will start a [Browsersync](https://browsersync.io/) server, and open up a browser window for you.
 Any changes in `src` will update the browser automatically.

-In case the dev server doesn't work straight away, `npm install browser-sync` should fix it.

 ## Cache busting included

 All non-absolute links and scripts, for example the one in `<link rel="stylesheet" href="/style.css">`, will be automatically cache-busted based on its content, so you don't have to worry about serving old scripts and styles.

 ## Sass compilation included as well

-with a simple `(p)npm install sass`, you can now use [Sass](https://sass-lang.com/) instead of css in your website.
+with a simple `(p)npm i sass`, you can now use [Sass](https://sass-lang.com/) instead of css in your website.
 It's a ridiculously simple drop-in replacement:

 ```html
 <link rel="stylesheet" href="/style.scss">